-While most of us are comfortable with the default size of text on our smartphones, there may be situations where-in you might want to increase the size.
-For example, if one of your grandparents (with weak eyesight) are to use your phone for sometime.
+While most of us are comfortable with the default size of text on our smartphones, there may be situations where-in you might want to increase the Android text size.
+For example, if one of your grandparents (with weak eyesight) are to use your phone for some time.

 No prizes for guessing that such a setting is natively available on almost all of the smartphones available today.
 However, finding where it is located could prove to be a difficult task for many (especially those who've just switched from a feature phone to a smartphone).